haddocking/haddocking.github.io/education/biomolecular-simulations-2020/Metadynamics_tutorial/index.md

 To follow the protocol in [[9](#ref9)] we will use in-house bash scripts interfacing with the R software, according to the following scheme:

-1. The RoG distribution of your trajectory is binned into a pre-defined number (10) of equally-wide slices.
+1. The RoG distribution of your trajectory is binned into a pre-defined number (in this case 30, but the number of highly customizable) of equally-wide slices.
 This is achieved by giving in input to the script the desired width (in Angstrom) of each slice;

 2. The script needs in input also the desired number of clusters.
 Note that the number of clusters extracted from each slice is